gakiloroth/gakiloroth.github.io/README.md

 Then, you can choose several servants, one quest, and test NP damage and NP refund.

 Work in Progress:
-- Load popular nodes into quest page easily (beta - still adding more nodes, testing for functionality).
-Since I haven't really found a good API to try to scrape this data from, there can be typos from me manually entering common nodes so please point out any mistakes I made.
-I'm hoping to build something to scrape node data eventually if an API is made(got my eyes on Atlas).
 - Buttons to add popular buffs (Waver, Umu Bride, etc.) on the battle simulator page
 - Collapse card buff/debuffs into one option
-- Add ability to def. debuff/ card debuff specific enemies (not sure if needed yet)
+- Add ability to def. debuff/ card debuff specific enemies